poelstra/mhub-relay/README.md

 MHub destination nodes, optionally transforming/filtering them.
 Source and destination nodes can be on the same, or different MHub servers.

+## What does it do?

+It:
+* connects to all given MHub servers (specified in `connections` in the config file)
+* subscribes to topics on specific nodes on these MHub servers (given as one or more `input`(s) in the `bindings` property of your config)
+* optionally transforms messages by passing them through a JS function (specified in `transform` in each binding)
+* passes any messages that match these patterns to one or more output nodes (`output` in each binding)

+It will also automatically reconnect to a server in case a connection fails.

+This functionality can be used for many things, e.g.:
+* separation of concerns: by providing application-specific nodes on the MHub server, these applications don't have to know about other applications.
+You specify these inter-app relations through bindings in a relay.
+* data transformation: automatically convert messages from one application into a different message for another application.
+This can be a simple transformation like filtering certain messages or e.g. re-arranging some properties, but can even be fetching an updated scores list from a REST API whenever a 'new scores' messages arrives, and sending a ranking along to other apps.
+* relaying 'public' messages from a local MHub network to an MHub server on an external network.

 ## Basic installation and usage

 ```sh